BIRDSOpenSource/BIRDSOpenSource.github.io/obc-members/obc-page.md

 All PICs (including the one in the FAB) are connected to the Main PIC through UART.
 The Main PIC is in charge of mission execution (connected through UART, SPI, and general IO), voltage regulation, and coordinating with the Com PIC when sending and receiving messages.
 The Reset PIC acts as a dedicated watchdog, listening for answers from the other PICs and resetting them if needed.
 Finally, the Com PIC is in charge of managing the radio transceiver.
 This division might seem unnecessary to a point; however, it allows easier distribution of work for the team working on a satellite, especially since this bus is meant for didactic use.

-An in-depth explanation of the functions of this board can be found in the general documentation repo, [***here***](https://github.com/BIRDSOpenSource/BIRDS-GeneralDocumentation).
+An in-depth explanation of the functions of this board can be found in the general documentation repository, [***here***](https://github.com/BIRDSOpenSource/BIRDS-GeneralDocumentation).

-For the documentation and files related to the OBC itself, please see [**this repo**](https://github.com/BIRDSOpenSource/BIRDS3-OBC) for **BIRDS3** and [**this repo**](https://github.com/BIRDSOpenSource/BIRDS4-OBC) for BIRDS4.
+For the documentation and files related to the OBC itself, please see [**this repository**](https://github.com/BIRDSOpenSource/BIRDS3-OBC) for **BIRDS3** and [**this repository**](https://github.com/BIRDSOpenSource/BIRDS4-OBC) for BIRDS4.
 Inside, you can find the schematic (not the PCB since it's a proprietary design from Sagami Tsushin), firmware for the three microcontrollers, and other files.

 If you want to purchase the commercial version of FAB/OBC/EPS, please contact SAGAMI Electronics Industry Ltd.
 The contact address is **takei@sagami-net.co.jp**.